-In the video below, foster carers talk about why they love fostering, and how they solve its challenges.
+We asked our foster carers why they love fostering and how they solve its challenges.
+Here's what they said.

 "I love to be a foster carer so any challenge I face, I find a way to solve it."